valesor/valesor/README.md

 - 📫 How to reach me **valeria.sanchez.ord@gmail.com**

-- 📄 Know about my experiences [I work as a web designer.
-In UNIR university online](I work as a web designer.
-In UNIR university online)
+- 📄 Know about my experiences: I work as a web designer.
+In UNIR university online

 - ⚡ Fun fact **Love photography**